 - With Apache (or a compatible web server)

-- If the .htaccess file is actually read, i.e. AllowOverride is not None
+- If the .htaccess file is actually read, i.e. AllowOverride All in the main Apache configuration (usually httpd.conf) is enabled

 - If PHP is installed as an Apache module